 Learn more: Art at Becker Middle School

-Have each student take a letter and draw or paint something to represent it.
-We love how this example incorporates students’ handprints and fingerprints.
+First, have each student take a letter and draw or paint something to represent it.
+We especially love how this example incorporates students’ handprints and fingerprints.

-These pretty butterflies will inspire kids to dream higher.
-Each student creates their own paper butterfly.
-Then they are assembled to form a true flight of fancy!
+These pretty butterflies will certainly inspire kids to dream higher.
+During this project, each student creates their own paper butterfly.
+Then, they are assembled to form a true flight of fancy!

 Source: No Added Sugar

-This project will take some time and planning.
+Some art project ideas like this one will take some time and planning, but the end result will be worth it.
 Students choose a subject then break it down into individual canvases, each done in their own style.
 When it’s reassembled, you get magnificently unique artwork to display for years to come.